 I'm part of

-I am a Senior Lecturer in Spanish at the Westminster Professional Language Centre, and the Spanish Coordinator of Polylang, the Open Language Programme of the University which delivers Spanish language courses from beginners to advance level to the university students, staff and members of the public.
+I am a Senior Lecturer in Spanish at Polylang, the Open Language Programme of the University of Westminster.

-I have founded SMART-Learning for Spanish, an educational centre dedicated to coaching and training students and teachers on smart language learning strategies.
-And I have recently published 'SMART-Ways for Learning SPANISH', a book for students of Spanish up to intermediate level and for teachers who would like to coach and train students in smart learning principles and strategies.
-You can read here the introduction to the book.
+I am the founder of SMART-Learning for Spanish, an educational centre dedicated to coaching and training language students and teachers on principles and strategies that help students to be effective language learners.
+And I have recently published 'SMART-Ways for Learning SPANISH', a book for students of Spanish up to intermediate level and for teachers who would like to train their students in effective learning principles and strategies.

-As a teacher trainer, I am interested in facilitating the design of effective frameworks for integrating language learning strategies in foreign language courses.
-I currently deliver teacher training sessions on this topic in the General Certificate in Spanish Language Teaching to Adults (GCSLTA) run by the Instituto Cervantes London and accredited by the University of Roehampton (UK).
-And I have given teacher training presentations and workshops at the University of Westminster, the University of Notingham, Universidad de Salamanca (Spain), Consejería de Educación en el Reino Unido y República de Irlanda, Instituto Cervantes London and Instituto Cervantes Berlin.
+My aim, as a teacher trainer, is to help teachers to develop the knowledge and skills needed to teach language learning strategies in foreign language courses.
+I currently deliver teacher training sessions on this topic in the General Certificate in Spanish Language Teaching to Adults (GCSLTA) run by the Instituto Cervantes London.
+I have also given teacher training presentations and workshops at the University of Westminster, the University of Notingham, Universidad de Salamanca (Spain), ELE-UK annual conferences, Consejería de Educación en el Reino Unido y República de Irlanda, Instituto Cervantes London and Instituto Cervantes Berlin.

-Before joining the University of Westminster I had worked extensively as a learning advisor, and Spanish language teacher and examiner in British and Spanish educational institutions and business organisations.
+I have recently worked as a Spanish Development Editor in a graded readers project for Hodder & Stoughton, and before joining the University of Westminster, I worked extensively as a learning advisor, and as a Spanish teacher and examiner in British and Spanish educational institutions and business organisations.

 I graduated from the Universidad Pontificia de Salamanca (Spain) with a BA (Hons) in Education, and later went on to complete an MA in Modern Languages in Education at the UCL Institute of Education (London).